 So, if you have not saved enough, the trade off is work longer or live on less.

-Get Help with Personal Finance: The research indicates that most people — across all socioeconomic statuses — do not have a great understanding of personal finance.
+The research indicates that most people across all socioeconomic strata do not have a great understanding of personal finance.

-The reality has been that most of us have lived month to month or year to year — making due with what we earn.
+The reality has been that most of us have lived month to month or year to year, making do with what we earn.
 The problem is that these financial habits become problematic when we are no longer earning money.
-Instead of figuring out if you are making ends meet this week, month or year… you are supposed to figure out how to pay for the rest of your life with a fixed amount of resources.
+Instead of figuring out if you are making ends meet this week, month, or year, you are supposed to figure out how to pay for the rest of your life with a fixed amount of resources.

 Annuities give you predictable income for your lifetime.
 Find out how much income you can buy with the annuity calculator or you can use the to “try on” an annuity (and dozens of other retirement strategies) by using the NewRetirement Retirement Calculator.